Command Chains Reference

 # Step 3: Set up bidirectional sync (optional)

-specfact sync bridge --adapter speckit --bundle <bundle-name> --bidirectional --watch
+specfact project sync bridge --adapter speckit --bundle <bundle-name> --bidirectional --watch

 # Step 4: Enforce SDD compliance